Privacy and Freedom: History

 Concepts discussed in Privacy and Freedom were initially seeded by a Special Committee on Science and Law organized by the Association of the Bar of the City of New York in 1959.
 Formal study around the area was proposed in 1962.

 Objective

 The book aims to address a need, which according to Westin, is not to document privacy-invading practices in US society due to increased scientific surveillance, but:...to move from public awareness of the problem to a sensitive discussion of what can be done to protect privacy in an age when so many forces of science, technology, environment, and society press against it from all sides.
-To fulfill this need, Westin explores four topics within the work: (1) the definition of privacy with a description of its psychological, sociological and political dimensions, (2) new techniques of surveillance, including their use and future implications, (3) reactions by American society to the new techniques, and (4) a discussion of how US legal law had up until that time "dealt with the issue of privacy and surveillance."
+To fulfill this need, Westin explores four topics within the work: (1) the definition of privacy with a description of its psychological, sociological and political dimensions, (2) new techniques of surveillance, including their use and future implications, (3) reactions by American society to the new techniques, and (4) a discussion of how US law had up until that time "dealt with the issue of privacy and surveillance."